santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 ### Life cycle of sqoop command

-**First a SQL query is execute to understand the data by fetching one record to access the meta-data information of the columns.** sample query
+**In the first step, a SQL query is generated and execute to understand the data by fetching just one record to access the meta-data information of the columns.** sample query
 ```
 select * from sample_table limit 1